FreekBes/keep_extensions/README.md

 - [Codam's Monitoring System Progress for Intra](https://chrome.google.com/webstore/detail/codams-monitoring-system/ibbhfmdmdogpnhbnceifekblmddoniol)
 - [ft_logtime](https://chrome.google.com/webstore/detail/ftlogtime/mnohnflacgkmhaocfhhmjeeciibiciep)

+## Currently known issues
+- When logged out due to not doing anything for 42 minutes, the extensions sometimes get completely removed from the macOS profile.
+You then need to run the script again.
+- After every sign in, you'll need to manually enable the extensions again from the hamburger menu on the top right of the window.
+But hey, it's better than going to the Chrome Web Store and reinstalling them, right?
+- Any other issues in the [issue list](https://github.com/FreekBes/codam_auto_extension_installer/issues)

 ## Can I add an extension I frequently use?
 Please [create an issue](https://github.com/FreekBes/codam_auto_extension_installer/issues/new) in order to discuss if an extension should get added to the list.
 Anyone using this extension, can then leave a reaction to this issue, if they feel like it should be added too.